EslamMohamedAbdelmaqsoud/QuraniApp/README.md

 ## :dart: About ##

-Qurani is a program for reading and listening to the Holy Quran, supplications, the beautiful names of God, Al Tasbih, supplications, how to perform ablution, and the direction of prayer.
+Qurani is an Application for reading and listening to the Holy Quran, supplications, the beautiful names of God, Al Tasbih, supplications, how to perform ablution, and the direction of prayer.

 ## :sparkles: Features ##
 - :heavy_check_mark: Login/Register users using a Sqlite.

-- :heavy_check_mark: Reading and enjoying the Holy Qur’an.
+- :heavy_check_mark: Reading and listening to the Holy Quran.
 - :heavy_check_mark: God Names.
 - :heavy_check_mark: Azkar.
 - :heavy_check_mark: Altasbih.